Kondor Path Tours

 In ancient times, these Andean mountains, known as APUS, were considered divine and were objects of the cult of Inka Gods and Andean people.
 Up to our days, the Holy Mountains of Cusco continue to receive frequent Despachos (oblations to receive the grace of the Andean gods) from villagers in the region.

-Each mountain is ¨Master¨ by a specific resource example.
+A specific resource example masters each mountain.
 While the Apu Ausangate (the spirit of that mountain) is the owner or ruler of cattle, the Apu Salkantay is the owner of jungle products.
 Likewise, the Apu Sawasiray, situated between Calca and Paucartambo (The Inka Valleys), is considered the ruler of maize.
-At the same time, the Apu Ajhanaku Paucartambo does know as the ruler of all Andean tubercles.
+At the same time, the Apu Ajhanaku Paucartambo is known as the ruler of all Andean tubercles.

-Relations between APUS mirror those among humans; thus, as ancient legends have it, the Apus, and other Inca GODS, possess feelings, gender, interests, and rivalries.
-For example, it does say that during the world’s creation, there was a violent dispute between the Cusco Mountains Ausangate (male) and Salkantay (female).
-The Salkantay went away to the jungle while the Ausangate Mountain remained saddened in the Andes; After some time, both mountains started ¨talk¨ to one another again, exchanging products among themselves.
+Relations between APUS mirror those among humans; thus, as ancient legends have it, the Apus and other Inca gods possess feelings, genders, interests, and rivalries.
+For example, it does say that during the world’s creation, there was a violent dispute between the Cusco Mountains, Ausangate (male), and Salkantay (female).
+The Salkantay fled to the jungle while the Ausangate Mountain remained saddened in the Andes.
+After some time, both mountains started talking to one another again, exchanging products among themselves.

 Inquire Now